-Credit hours by arrangement. (offered as needed) Prerequisites: CW102, Junior or Senior or permission of the instructor.
+Credit hours by arrangement. (offered as needed) Prerequisites: CW102

 Allows the department to design a course outside the normal offerings.
 In any given semester, the course content and format is developed for students with special interests and demonstrated abilities.
 Course may be repeated for credit with a change in topic.